dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     });

 Now let us have a look at the various options for the GIS plug-in.
-Two properies are required: *el* and *url* (please refer to the table below).
+Two properties are required: *el* and *url* (please refer to the table below).
 Now, if you want to refer to pre-defined maps already made in the DHIS2 GIS it is sufficient to provide the additional *id* parameter.
-If you instead want to configure a map dynamically you shoud omit the id parameter and provide *mapViews* (layers) instead.
+If you instead want to configure a map dynamically you should omit the id parameter and provide *mapViews* (layers) instead.
 They should be configured with data dimensions inside a *columns* array, a *rows* array and optionally a *filters* array instead.